top of page

 (617) 244-5390

-Lori, who joined Kesher in 2017 and has most recently served as Director of Curriculum, Learning, and Inclusion, is thrilled to take on the role of Interim Executive Director!
+Lori joined Kesher in 2017 and has served as Director of Curriculum, Learning, and Inclusion;, Hebrew Coordinator; and a teacher.
 Lori reinvigorated Hebrew proficiency principles at Kesher and moved our Yahadut curriculum to full project-based learning.

 Lori has experience teaching children from preschool through 8th grade in day school, supplementary school, camp and tutoring settings.
 She has a background in Jewish pluralistic settings, including the Jewish Community Day School of Greater Boston (JCDS) and Gann Academy.
 As a teacher and a parent, Lori has worked with children with many different learning styles and is well-versed in differentiated instruction and inclusion protocols.
 She lived, worked, and raised four children in Karmiel, Israel; two of her daughters live there still.
 Lori holds a Master of Arts in Teaching in Elementary Education with a concentration in Hebrew additional-language instruction from the Delet Program at Brandeis University.
 She also earned a Master of Social Work from Simmons University and a BA from Wesleyan University in Women’s Studies and Religion.
 In her spare time, Lori enjoys reading, theater, and spending time with her family and friends.